 Unfortunately for us, rushing to exit our plane in Milan meant forgetting my two year old’s special baby blankie behind.
 I realized this after arriving at Baggage Claim on the other side of the airport and knew it was too late to go back.
 Oh the tears and mom guilt that followed!
 I still haven’t forgiven myself – but thankfully my little girl was too young to remember!
 Lesson Learned.

-If there is one thing Tony and I have learned as parents living and traveling abroad with three young kids, it’s this: shit’s going to happen!!!
+If there is one thing Tony and I have learned as parents living and traveling abroad with three young kids, it’s that shit will happen!!!
 Stuff will go wrong, blankets will be lost.
 You just have to roll with it.

 Some travel bloggers recommend packing as little as possible – I totally disagree!
-Take the extra step to consider packing (without getting too carried away of course!) a variety of medications, thermometer, snacks and more snacks, plastic bags (because when was the last time you DIDN’T need a plastic bag?!), ponchos/umbrellas, warm clothing (yes even if traveling to the islands in July – wind exists everywhere!), new toys/activity books for kids, etc.
+Take the extra step to consider packing (without getting too carried away of course!) a variety of medications, thermometer, snacks and more snacks and plastic bags (because when was the last time you DIDN’T need a plastic bag?!)

-Also, spare set of house/car keys, photocopies of all important travel documents and portable power bank.
+Also, a spare set of house/car keys, photocopies of all important travel documents and portable power bank can’t help.
 This extra “stuff” has made all the difference and offered us a peace of mind.

 One last point about packing essentials.
 It can be difficult to decide what will keep kids occupied during long flights or road trips – beyond iPad screens!
-I’ve often selected toys/games that provided no more than an hour of entertainment – deeming it useless for the remainder of the trip.
+I’ve packed in the past toys/games that provided no more than an hour of entertainment – deeming it useless for the remainder of the trip.

 I love the idea of packing surprise travel goodie bags for your little ones.
 They aren’t allowed to open them until travel begins.
 Doesn’t have to cost a lot.
 Few dollars/euros at the local store can fill a small bag with enough trinkets to last hours.

-Bus drivers, tour guides, train conductors, airline stewards, restaurant servers – these people can help make your traveling experience either ultra pleasant or perhaps a nightmare!
+Bus drivers, tour guides, train conductors, airline stewards, restaurant servers – these people can help make your traveling experience either pleasant or a nightmare!

-A great idea I totally stole from a parenting magazine is to pack a little “thank you” bag for an airline steward with candy, a magazine, crossword puzzle and maybe hand lotion.
-What a great way to let staff know you appreciate them (and in turn, your kids might have a chance to meet the captain or grab an extra blanket).
+A great idea I stole from a parenting magazine is to pack a little “thank you” bag for airline stewards.
+Fill it with candy, a magazine, crossword puzzle and maybe hand lotion.
+What a great way to let staff know you appreciate them!
+And in return, your kids might have a chance to meet the captain or grab an extra blanket).